 - Best upcoming Xbox One games to look forward to

-Dolby Vision support will be added in the "coming weeks", claims a post on Xbox Wire.
-It provides a similar wider colour gamut and greater contrast experience as HDR10 but while standard HDR chooses one profile for the entire movie or show, Dolby Vision adds an additional layer that changes the profile on a scene-by-scene basis, providing more accurate response depending on the amount of light and shade in the scene.
+Dolby Vision support provides a similar wider colour gamut and greater contrast experience as HDR10 but while standard HDR chooses one image profile for the entire movie or show, Dolby Vision adds an additional layer that changes the profile on a scene-by-scene basis, providing more accurate response depending on the amount of light and shade in the scene.

 There is no word yet on whether Xbox will extend support to 4K Blu-rays, as many support Dolby Vision too.